cloudera/flink-tutorials/flink-stateful-quickstart/README.md

  2. If `P` is the selected parallelism for our job, the max parallelism should be divisible by `P` to get even state distribution (`maxP % P == 0`)
  3. Larger max parallelism settings come at a greater cost on the state backend side so we shouldn't be overly pessimistic with out load estimates

-From these criteria we suggest using either powers of 2 (128, 256, 1024, ...) or factorials (120, 720, 5040) as those have many divisors making parallelism tuning easier in the future.
+From these criteria we suggest using factorials or numbers with a large number of divisors (120, 180, 240, 360, 720, 840, 1260) making parallelism tuning easier in the future.

 #### Checkpointing settings